Animal cognition

-Researchers have examined animal cognition in mammals (especially primates, cetaceans, elephants, dogs, cats, pigs, horses, cattle, raccoons and rodents), birds (including parrots, fowl, corvids and pigeons), reptiles (lizards, snakes, and turtles), fish and invertebrates (including cephalopods, spiders and insects).
+Researchers have examined animal cognition in mammals (especially primates, cetaceans, elephants, bears, dogs, cats, pigs, horses, cattle, raccoons and rodents), birds (including parrots, fowl, corvids and pigeons), reptiles (lizards, crocodilians, snakes, and turtles), fish and invertebrates (including cephalopods, spiders and insects).

 Historical background

 Earliest inferences

 The mind and behavior of non-human animals has captivated the human imagination for centuries.
 Many writers, such as Descartes, have speculated about the presence or absence of the animal mind.
 These speculations led to many observations of animal behavior before modern science and testing were available.
 This ultimately resulted in the creation of multiple hypotheses about animal intelligence.

 One of Aesop's Fables was The Crow and the Pitcher, in which a crow drops pebbles into a vessel of water until he is able to drink.
 This was a relatively accurate reflection of the capability of corvids to understand water displacement.
 The Roman naturalist Pliny the Elder was the earliest to attest that said story reflects the behavior of real-life corvids.

 Aristotle, in his biology, hypothesized a causal chain where an animal's sense organs transmitted information to an organ capable of making decisions, and then to a motor organ.
 Despite Aristotle's cardiocentrism (mistaken belief that cognition occurred in the heart), this approached some modern understandings of information processing.

 Early inferences were not necessarily precise or accurate.
 Nonetheless, interest in animal mental abilities, and comparisons to humans, increased with early myrmecology, the study of ant behavior, as well as the classification of humans as primates beginning with Linnaeus.